Luis4609/Luis4609/README.md

 ## I'm a Developer!!

 - 🔭 I just launched my first php webapp: [Chat-App!][chat-app]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning BackEnd development im the Java world
 - 🥅 2022 Goals: Learn more about JavaScript(React and Nextjs) and Web3
-- 2023 Goals: Learn more about Java, get the Spring certification
+- 🥅 2023 Goals: Learn more about Java, get the Spring certification

 ### Connect with me: